-One part Modigliani, and other parts Chagall and pittura metafisica, underscore the work of Spanish artist Didier Lourenço.
+One part Modigliani and other parts Chagall and pittura metafisica, underscores the work of Spanish artist Didier Lourenço.

-In 1991, Lourenço won a prestigious prize for young artists making a breakthrough into many galleries throughout Spain showing in various solo and group exhibitions.
+In 1991, Lourenço won a prestigious prize for young artists, earning his way into several galleries throughout Spain as part of both group and solo exhibits.

-In 2015, Lourenço undertook this series of magnificent of paintings which celebrates his love of cycling.
+In 2015, Lourenço undertook this series of magnificent paintings, celebrating his love of cycling.

 You must be logged in to post a comment.